bryancarl7/express-typescript-takehome/README.md

 ## Personal Notes

-This is foreked from the boilerplate repo here: https://github.com/w3tecch/express-typescript-boilerplate
+This is forked from the boilerplate repo here: https://github.com/w3tecch/express-typescript-boilerplate

 Great place to start!
 I gutted a lot of it, but might have left some bits and bobs around.